-7. Please use the following code to indicate your current level of participation in each of the following:
+7. Please use the following code to indicate your current level of participation in each of the followini:

-1 - Daily 2 - Weekly 3 - Monthly 4 - Several times a year 0 - Never
+1^{1} - Daily 2 - Weekly 3 - Monthly 4 - Several times a year 0 - Never a.
+Think about something related to Jewishness b: Discuss with others something related to Jewishness e: Interact with Jewish peers d.
+Participate in a Jewish-organized social activity e: Participate in a Jewish-Organized service activity f: Participate in a lewish-organized religious activity g: Participate in a Jewish-organized study activity.

-- a.
-Think about something related to Jewishness - b.
-Discuss with others something related to Jewishness - c.
-Interact with Jewish peers - d.
-Participate in a Jewish-organized social activity - e.
-Participate in a Jewish-organized service activity - f.
-Participate in a Jewish-organized religious activity - g.
-Participate in a Jewish-organized study activity - h.
-Participate in a Jewish-organized cultural activity
+h: Participate in a Jewish-organized cultural activity